-No Outsiders alongside many other picture books in school promote kindness and equality through knowledge and understanding of diversity are available in the entrance hall.
+No Outsiders alongside many other picture books in school promote kindness and equality through knowledge and understanding of diversity are available in our No Outsiders Library the entrance hall.
 Parents, grandparents and any interested people are welcome to drop in for a read.
 Using picture books we explore themes of diversity and equality in a child-friendly, age-appropriate way.

 The Northwich Education Partnership has funded one copy of each of the No Outsiders books and training for teachers.
 Contrary to misinformation in the media there is no element of sex education in any of the books.